 - If you damage a ballot, make a mistake, or change your mind, take the ballot back to the election judge and request a new one.
 Do not try to erase or cross out as it may cause a vote to not be counted.

-- Do not make any identifying marks anywhere on the ballot.
+- Do not make any identifying marks anywhere on the ballot - doing so will invalidate your ballot.

 - When you have finished voting, follow the instructions given to you by the election judge.
-Hand the voted ballot to the appropriate election judge.
+Hand the voted ballot to the appropriate election judge or place it in the voting system if one is provided.
 Never hand your ballot to anyone besides an election judge.

 To vote in Montana, you must: